NucleaPeon/QJsonify/README.md

 It's faster and more secure, you can toggle quickly between minified and prettified forms as well as print and export said json files in a couple clicks.

+This project includes Oxygen Icons <a href="https://techbase.kde.org/Projects/Oxygen/Licensing">https://techbase.kde.org/Projects/Oxygen/Licensing</a> which are licensed under the LGPL v3 (see LICENSE-LGPL3 file).
+All files under this license are located in the ``icons/`` directory except jsonify-* files which I created for the program logo.
+These also can be licensed under the LGPL v3.

+The oxygen repo is old when checked out, some svg/svgz files may not be available for inclusion with the project.
+Latest commit is ``bff159d338fe08be09146a5ee17b9b6efa8a2c8d``.
+See https://github.com/KDE/oxygen-icons for latest repo commits.

+Files not included:

+* format-line-spacing-normal.svg*
+* format-line-spacing-triple.svg*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With